phxbandit/scripts-and-tools/README.md

 # Scripts and Tools

 - 30backups.sh -- Creates and keeps the latest 30 web and SQL backups
-- adig.sh -- Queries authoritative name servers for A, www, and TXT records
+- adig.sh -- DNS, reverse, and name server lookup
 - blocklist-submission-forms.html -- Blocklist and abuse submission forms
 - character-classes.txt -- Character classes useful for web malware analysis
 - coladd.sh -- Sums a column from a file